Skip to content

 Readout

-Clear next commercial decision
+Checkpoint · A clear next commercial decision

 A prototype is useful only if it changes the decision.

 The artifact gives everyone something concrete to react to: the product story, the technical risk, and the commercial case.
+Three questions run through the whole engagement.

 Product